digitallyinduced/ihp/Guide/getting-started.markdown

 ## Adding a native dependency

-Sometimes your project uses some other software tool which is not bundled with TurboHaskell by default.
+Sometimes your project uses some other software tool which is not bundled with IHP by default.
 Because we're using nix, we can easily manage that dependency for our project.

 Let's say we want to add imagemagick to transform and resize images uploaded by the users of our application.